jsh58/ATAC-seq2/README.md

 Some researchers find it useful to generate visualizations of the peaks in a genomic context.

-For ATAC-seq in model organisms, the peak file (`SRR5427886.narrowPeak`) can be uploaded directly to the [UCSC genome browser](https://genome.ucsc.edu/cgi-bin/hgCustom).
+For ATAC-seq in model organisms, the peak file produced by Genrich can be uploaded directly to the [UCSC genome browser](https://genome.ucsc.edu/cgi-bin/hgCustom).
 Note that a peak file without a header line should have the following added to the beginning of the file:

 ```
 track type=narrowPeak